functionhaus/archivist/README.md

 * Archivist allows you to set a `created_at` and `published_at` timestamps to give you greater control over content and how it's used.

-* Archivist allows you to *tag* your articles however you'd like.
+* Archivist allows you to *tag* your articles however you'd like, and provides functions for sorting and collecting all tags used across your archive.

 * Archivist generates lists of tags, topics, and authors at compile-time, giving you more flexibility in your content's front-end presentation without having to